KPrince-coder/portfolio-website/docs/MESSAGES_REFACTORING_PLAN.md

 - [ ] Auto-reply system
 - [ ] Email tracking
 - [ ] Delivery status

+**Note**: Email template infrastructure is complete.
+React Email and Resend integration can be added as a future enhancement without affecting current functionality.

 ## Best Practices to Follow